Archetypum/theSuffocater/README.md

 # Developer?
 Want to contribute?
 Read this article:

     === theSuffocater repository navigation ===
-        - (blahblahblah)
+        - scripts/: directory for shell scripts.
+Used by the_suffocater_cli.py and the_suffocater_gui.py
+	- modules/: directory for python scripts.
+Used by the_suffocater_cli.py and the_suffocater_gui.py

     === Current goals ===
         - Refactor this ugly piece of shit called README.md
         - Add more really useful modules
         - Make GUI version for idiots
-        - Make it support every other geenu slash lenox and not just debian
+        - Make it support every other geenu slash lenox distos and not just debian and sometimes arch
         - Check how it works on BSD systems
         - Become a better programmer